4-H Events & Activities

 Family Learning Day

-List of Family Learning Day Sessions (coming soon)
+List of Family Learning Day Sessions (check back in December)

 Parents are encouraged to attend.
 If you attend with a child to help them, please indicate that you will be working with your child to allow for adequate seating.
 When working with your child, remember, this is their learning day, so please refrain from doing the project for them.